-Antoinette T. Thwaites is a forensic scientist in Philadelphia and established the Association of Women in Forensic Science, Inc. (AWIFS) in 2010.
-She was born and raised in Philadelphia and educated in the Philadelphia public school system.
+Antoinette T. Campbell is a forensic scientist in Philadelphia and founded the Association of Women in Forensic Science, Inc. (AWIFS) and Club Philly Forensics, a youth forensic science and violence/education outreach program in 2010.
+Antoinette was born and raised in Philadelphia and educated in the Philadelphia public school system.
 In September 2000, Antoinette received a B.S degree in Chemistry from Temple University and joined the City of Philadelphia as a forensic scientist.
 Her creativity and passion for helping people, has led her to bring change to Philadelphia by connecting like minded individuals and organizations with an interest in forensics and STEAM based programming for youth and young adults.
-She is an associate member of the American Academy of Forensic Sciences, Vice President for The Garden of Eden Productions, Inc. (GOEP), Vice President of the Executive Board at Project STEAM TV, associate member of the Council of Forensic Science Educators, The Franklin Institute-Philadelphia Science Festival Steering Committee member, and board member of Parents United for Better Schools, Inc.
+She is an associate member of the American Academy of Forensic Sciences, Vice President for The Garden of Eden Productions, Inc. (GOEP), Vice President of the Executive Board at Project STEAM TV, Council of Forensic Science Educators associate member, Philadelphia Science Festival-Partner Advisory Council member, and Parents United for Better Schools, Inc. board member

 Vice President| Kiana Nurideen|Senior Forensic Chemist